-- 16.1 All Councillors and, where applicable, all other persons, must declare and manage a conflict of interest they may have in matters being considered at Meetings of the Council and committees of the Council in accordance with CN's Code of Conduct.
+- 16.1 All Councillors and, where applicable, all other persons, must declare and manage a conflict of interest they may have in matters being considered at Meetings of the Council and Committees of Council in accordance with CN's Code of Conduct.
 All declarations of conflicts of interest and how the conflict of interest was managed by the person who made the declaration must be recorded in the minutes of the Meeting at which the declaration was made. - 16.2 Councillors attending a Meeting by audio-visual link must declare and manage any conflicts of interest they may have in matters being considered at the Meeting in accordance with the Council's Code of Conduct.
-Where a Councillor has declared a pecuniary or significant non-pecuniary conflict of interest in a matter being discussed at the Meeting, the Councillor's audio-visual link to the Meeting must be suspended and the Councillor must not be in sight or hearing of the Meeting at any time during which the matter is being considered or discussed by the council or committee, or at any time during which the council or committee is voting on the matter.
+Where a Councillor has declared a pecuniary or significant non-pecuniary conflict of interest in a matter being discussed at the Meeting, the Councillor's audio-visual link to the Meeting must be suspended and the Councillor must not be in sight or hearing of the Meeting at any time during which the matter is being considered or discussed by the Council or Committee of Council, or at any time during which the Council or Committee of Council is voting on the matter.